 Hernandez Peak is the 3rd highest peak in Alabama.
 It is located on the southern end of Cheaha State Park.

-The Pinhoti Trail to the summit is considered to be more challenging, with a rugged incline and lots of uneven terrains.
+The Pinhoti Trail to the summit is considered to be more challenging, with a rugged incline and lots of uneven terrain.
 This path will also take you to the nearby McDill Point (2,126 feet), just a short distance from Hernandez Peak.

 2. Odum Point – 2,343 feet